0xm4v3rick/Extract-Macro/readme.md

 This PS script will extract macro from Excel and Word files.
 Also checks the macro for suspecious code patterns
 Includes temporary DDE check for word documents.

+> [!CAUTION]
+> I have not tested this but use this script at your own risk.
+> Refer issue https://github.com/0xm4v3rick/Extract-Macro/issues/1 for more details

 **Version**
 0.4